hypertidy/anglr/README.md

 Tidy triangle meshes for spatial data
 -------------------------------------

 Work in progress, everything very fragile at the moment.

+NOTE: there's no sense in the relation of a multi-object Spatial sp structure and the output of 'tri\_mesh'.
+Everything gets bundled into one "object", so plotting is fine, but thematic colours and so on will come later.
+Essentially it will have to be done with one rgl object per row in a Spatial\*DataFrame - much like it is done for polygons with polypath.

 Particular todos:

 -   systematize the structure vs. relation indexes, right now it's just pure luck
 -   sort out multi-objects, and creating multi-object rgl scenes for SpDFs